JoeHun0/audit-azure-subscription-rbac-assignments/README.md

 ﻿Audit Azure subscription RBAC assignments
 =========================================

+This version use Az Powershell instead of AzureRM.Resources!

 If you need to audit/log Azure permissions, this is it.
 I created this script to help perform a RBAC audit for a Azure subscription.
 This script resolves all RBAC assignments, then expand every group to retain only resolved users.